MITLibraries/guides/_sources/basics/github.md.txt

 * Edit the protected branch and check these option settings:
     - protect this branch
     - require pull request reviews before merging
-    - dismiss stale pull request approvals when new commits are pushed
     - require status checks to pass before merging
     - require that branches are up to date
-    - include administrators
 * Allow merge commits (`Options > Merge button`)

 ## Workflows